gitlabhq/gitlab-runner/docs/executors/instance.md

    - GitLab Runner
    - Dependencies required by the jobs you plan to run

+NOTE:
+You must install the GitLab Runner binary on the virtual machine to process job artifacts and cache.
+You do not have to configure or start the GitLab Runner service itself on the virtual machine.

 ## Configure the executor to autoscale

 Prerequisites: